 Platform stability and belt tension

 Note that the extruder calibration recommended for most 3D printers is not in this list.
-The idea of those procedures is to ensure that an instruction to print 100mm of filamnet actually pushes out 100mm of filament.
+The idea of that procedures is to ensure that an instruction to print 100mm of filamnet actually pushes out 100mm of filament.
 These makes good sense in cases where there’s a high variability between printers.
 However, Prusa, much like Apple, puts out hardware with known components.
 The microsteps are well defined.
 While you can go through this process if you like, you’ll most likely find that you’re making very miniscule adjustments to the default 280 microsteps.

 Prusa extruder calibration procedure.